Working Below Your Pay Grade

 Start-ups deserve credit for all the work done to get a business up and running.
 As the owner, you fill all the roles.
 By the end of the day, you’re exhausted.
 You’re working below your pay grade, but lack the resources to get those tasks off your plate.

 Eventually a new challenge emerges.
-Your business has grown and you’re busier than ever.
+Because your business has grown, you’re busier than ever.
 Now you’re dealing with a productivity challenge.
 Do you continue to do it all yourself?
 Or, do you find help?

 How long do you continue working below your pay grade?
 That’s when you do tasks which could be outsourced at a lower rate than what you charge.

 The tasks outside of my expertise slowed me down.
 As a result, I frequently worked into the evening or on weekends.
-Something had to change.
+The pace was not sustainable and something had to change.

 Know When to Let Go

 If you spend too much time on lower level tasks, you risk burnout.